 Launching the report, Alison said: “Our inquiry and report marks the beginning of the APPG’s work.
 Working with industry and government, we hope to make recommendations that will create a safer environment for the millions who work at height every day.”

-Paul is the Commercial Manager at the Hire Association Europe Event Hire Association and is currently working on developing a Career Path for Hire and Rental Sector and a training strategy.
+Paul is Commercial Manager at Hire Association Europe and at the Event Hire Association and is currently working on developing a career path for the hire and rental sector, together with a training strategy.

 Paul joined the construction industry via a specialist craft apprenticeship in the 1980’s and has worked in a range of technical and managerial roles over the past 30 years in both the public and private sectors of industry.